 Multi-dimensional compliance of soft grippers enables gentle interaction with thin, flexible objects.
 Clark B. Teeple, Justin Werfel, and Robert J. Wood.
-IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2022.
+IEEE International Conference on Robotics and Automation (ICRA), 2022.

 Strategies for the design and operation of resilient extraterrestrial habitats.
 Shirley J. Dyke, Karen Marais, Ilias Bilionis, Justin Werfel, and Ramesh Malla.
 SPIE Smart Structures + Nondestructive Evaluation Conference, 2021.

 Collective transport of unconstrained objects via implicit coordination and adaptive compliance.
 Nicole E. Carey and Justin Werfel.
 IEEE International Conference on Robotics and Automation (ICRA), 2021.

 Self-organization and artificial life.
 Carlos Gershenson, Vito Trianni, Justin Werfel, and Hiroki Sayama.
 Artificial Life 26(3): 391-408 (2020).